Andrew Light PhD

 Andrew Light is University Professor of Philosophy, Public Policy, and Atmospheric Sciences, and Director of the Institute for Philosophy and Public Policy at George Mason University.
-He is also a Distinguished Senior Fellow in the Climate Program at the World Resources Institute in Washington, D.C.
+He is also a Distinguished Senior Fellow in the Climate Program at the World Resources Institute in Washington, D.C., and a Faculty Affiliate at the Center for International Environment and Resource Policy at Tufts University.
+He works primarily on international climate policy and governance (especially bilateral U.S. cooperation with India and China, comparative ambition, and mitigation of short-lived climate pollutants), normative dimensions of environmental policy, governance of emerging technologies, and risk analysis.

 Before joining the government Andrew was a Senior Fellow at the Center for American Progress in Washington, D.C.
 (CAP), where he organized and developed CAP’s work on international climate and energy policy, serving as chief adviser on these issues to CAP’s founder and chairman, John Podesta.
 During this period he authored 11 major reports and over a hundred columns and editorials (see the list and links below).

-In addition to his current work on climate policy, Andrew is an internationally recognized expert on the intersection of the scientific and moral dimensions of environmental policy.
-He is the author of over 100 scholarly articles and book chapters, and has authored, co-authored, and edited 19 books including Environmental Values (Routledge, 2008), Moral and Political Reasoning in Environmental Practice (MIT, 2003), Technology and the Good Life?
-(University of Chicago, 2000), Environmental Pragmatism (Routledge, 1996), and the forthcoming Ethics and the Anthropocene (MIT, 2017).
+In his academic work, Andrew is the author of over 100 scholarly articles and book chapters, and has authored, co-authored, and edited 19 books including Environmental Values (Routledge, 2008), Moral and Political Reasoning in Environmental Practice (MIT, 2003), Technology and the Good Life?
+(University of Chicago, 2000), and Environmental Pragmatism (Routledge, 1996).

 Andrew's doctoral work was at the University of California at Riverside and he completed a three-year postdoctoral fellowship in environmental risk assessment in the School of Medicine at the University of Alberta, Canada.
 Before moving to Washington in 2008 he held a variety of joint and interdisciplinary positions most recently as Associate Professor of Public Affairs at the University of Washington, Seattle, and Director of the graduate program in Environmental Conservation at New York University.
-He is a member of the Scientific Advisory Board of the Conservation Trust of Puerto Rico and is co-founder and editor of the journal Ethics, Policy, and Environment.
+He is a member of the Scientific Advisory Board of the Conservation Trust of Puerto Rico, and the Executive Board of Climate Advisers Trust.
+He is co-founder and co-editor of the journal Ethics, Policy, and Environment.

 "North American Climate Cooperation at a Crossroads," with Gwynne Taraska and Howard Marano, Center for American Progress (CAP), February 16, 2017.